Gorgeous Smiles Dental

 How Do I Know If My Wisdom Tooth Infection Is Spreading?

-A wisdom tooth infection can start as mild pain or swelling in the back of your mouth — but if left untreated, it can spread to nearby teeth, your jaw, or even other parts of your body.
-Recognizing the early signs is critical for preventing serious complications.
+A wisdom tooth infection can start as mild pain or swelling in the back of your mouth, but if left untreated, it can spread to nearby teeth, your jaw, or even other parts of your body.
+Knowing the early symptoms of a wisdom tooth infection, and recognizing the signs it’s spreading, could prevent a dental emergency.

-In this guide, we’ll explain how to tell if your wisdom tooth infection is spreading, what symptoms to look for, when to visit a dentist, and how professional treatment can keep your oral and overall health safe.
+In this guide, we’ll explain the warning signs of a wisdom tooth infection, what a spreading infection looks and feels like, when to visit a dentist, and how professional treatment can keep your oral and overall health safe.

 Understanding Wisdom Tooth Infections